 Future roadmap: The partnership that encourages open collaboration on quantum safety is expected to eventually lead to a global industry consortium.

-In a year defined by early quantum breakthroughs and an emerging quantum arms race between the biggest tech companies, coming up with ways to fend off the existential threats posed by the technology has been as critical as fighting the climate crisis.
+In a year defined by early quantum breakthroughs and an emerging quantum arms race between the biggest tech companies, coming up with ways to fend off the existential threat posed by the technology has been as critical as fighting the climate crisis.
 Viavi announced last week that it is entering a strategic partnership with QNu Labs, ramping up its push for quantum security.

 QNu Labs, a deep tech product company based out of Bangalore, India, is focused on developing next-gen security solutions addressing the future dangers of quantum computing.
-The company offers several products to that end including a quantum security platform, a quantum-safe messaging and collaboration tool, and a quantum-safe VPN and secure tunnel system.
+The company offers several products to that end, including a quantum security platform, a quantum-safe messaging and collaboration tool, and a quantum-safe VPN and secure tunnel system.

 Under the agreement, the two companies will jointly develop quantum security and network intelligence solutions that would ensure resilience and reliability in systems and architectures at the optical layer, in what is believed to be the “first phase in the creation of a global industry consortium,” calling for open collaboration on quantum-safe communications.

-The partnership, Viavi said, will also focus on developing solution frameworks and reference architectures for deploying quantum technologies to enable enterprises, telco operators, banking, aerospace, defense, government, and research organizations to migrate from classical security architectures to quantum-resilient systems that can stand up to future risks.
+The partnership, Viavi said, will focus on developing solution frameworks and reference architectures for deploying quantum technologies to enable enterprises, telco operators, banking, aerospace, defense, government, and research organizations to migrate from classical security architectures to quantum-resilient systems that can stand up to future risks.

 Additionally, the architectures will also establish functional and performance testing standards, and include approaches to implementation of quantum-safe algorithms across the core, RAN, transport, edge and cloud network — enabling compatibility with both classical and hybrid quantum infrastructures.